Judge Dredd (IDW Publishing): Judge Dredd – Anderson, Psi-Division

 Starting in August 2014, IDW began publishing a four-issue mini-series titled Anderson, Psi-Division, which continued to explore Dredd's early years as a follow-up to the Judge Dredd – Year One series.

 Judge Dredd – Classics – The Dark Judges

 In January 2015, IDW started publishing a five-issue mini-series that was a reprint compilation of classic Judge Death tales.

 Judge Dredd – Mega-City Zero

 Starting in December 2015, IDW began publishing a series titled Mega-City Zero.
 Ushering in a brave new era, Judge Dredd awakens to find that Mega-City One has been sent back to the Stone Age, with city blocks overgrown and nary a citizen to be found.
 Witness as Dredd struggles to unravel the mystery as he copes with being just an ordinary Joe....
 12 issues were released.

+Predator vs. Judge Dredd vs. Aliens

+Starting in July 2016, four issues were published intermittently, ending in June 2017.
+Written by John Layman, art by Chris Mooneyham.

 Judge Dredd – Cry of the Werewolf

 In March 2017, IDW published a one-shot titled Cry of the Werewolf.
 This was a reprint of a story from 2012 that inspired the Deviations issue of Judge Dredd.